ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/transcription/tutorial.md

 ## Flow Description

-In this tutorial, we will understand how we can create a transcription flow that receives a video or audio URL, runs it through a Speech-to-Text Engine, and creates a text transcription of the file.
+In this tutorial, you will understand how you can create a transcription flow that receives a video or audio URL, runs it through a Speech-to-Text Engine, and creates a text transcription of the file.
 The transcript is emailed to the user along with a link to the Veritone CMS page that contains the full engine output.

 ## Expected Result

-At the end of the tutorial, we would have created a flow that looks like:
+At the end of the tutorial, you'll have created a flow that looks like:

 ![transcription](transcription.png)